- Home

 When considering an application for a development permit for a conditional use, the Planning Commission shall consider whether and the extent to which:

-1. The conditional use is consistent with the goals, objectives and policies of the comprehensive plan, including standards for building and structural intensities and densities, and intensities of use;
+- The conditional use is consistent with the visions, intents and strategies of the Comprehensive Plan, including standards for building and commercial intensities and densities, and intensities of use;

-2. The conditional use is consistent with the character of the immediate vicinity of the land proposed for development, and designed so that it is consistent with the harmonious development of the zoning district in which it is proposed;
+- The conditional use is compatible with existing permissible uses in the immediate vicinity of the land proposed for development, and designed so that it is consistent with the harmonious development of the Zoning District in which it is proposed;

-3. The design of the proposed conditional use minimizes adverse effects, including visual impact, of the proposed use on adjacent properties, and provides adequate screening and buffering;
+- The design of the proposed conditional use minimizes adverse effects, including visual impact such as massing, of the proposed use on adjacent properties, and provides adequate screening and buffering;

-4. The proposed conditional use will have an adverse effect on the permitted uses of the zoning district where it is located;
+- The proposed conditional use will not have an adverse effect on the permitted uses of the Zoning District where it is located;

-5. The proposed conditional use will have an adverse effect on the value of adjacent property;
+- The proposed conditional use will not have a demonstrated adverse effect on the value of adjacent property;

-6. There are adequate public facilities and services pursuant to Article X, Adequate Public Facility Standards;
+- There are adequate public facilities and services pursuant to Article IX, Adequate Public Facility Standards;

-8. There is adequate ingress and egress to the proposed conditional use, and it is designed so as to minimize traffic congestion on the city's roads;
+- There is adequate ingress and egress to the proposed conditional use;

-10. The applicant has the financial and technical capacity to complete the conditional use as proposed, and has made adequate legal provision to guarantee the provision of open space and other improvements associated with the proposed conditional use;
+- The applicant has guaranteed the provision of open space and other improvements, as may be required, associated with the proposed conditional use;

-11. The proposed conditional use complies with all additional standards imposed on it by the particular provision of the comprehensive plan authorizing such use and all other applicable requirements of the LDC.
+- The proposed conditional use complies with all additional standards imposed on it by the particular provision of the Comprehensive Plan authorizing such use and all other applicable requirements of the LDC including specific conditional uses below.